 - The world’s tallest bridge is the Millau Viaduct in France, which stands at a height of over 1,000 feet, is supported by beams and is suspended by cables.

-- The Palm Islands in Dubai are among the top engineering marvels of the world, considering that they are man-made islands floating on water.
+- The Palm Islands in Dubai are among the top engineering marvels of the world, considering that they are man-made islands built entirely of sand and rocks.

-- The world’s largest particle accelerator is located in Geneva.
+- The world’s largest particle acceleratoriXA device that accelerates charged particles such as electrons or protons to extremely high energies into a beam is located in Geneva.
 It was built with the help of over 10,000 scientists and is located in an underground tunnel.

 - The golf ball with dimples was designed by English engineer William Taylor, so that they can reduce the drag and fly farther than the smoother ones.

 One of the most ambitious projects and innovations in the world today is The New Valley Project in Egypt, where engineers are trying to convert millions of acres of desert into agricultural land.
 Imagine if we could restore the earth’s green cover that way!
 Our planet would be back to being the healthy place that it used to be once.